-We plan to submit an IND application with the FDA for ALVR107 in the second half of 2021
+We plan to complete pre-clinical IND enabling studies for ALVR107 in the second half of 2021.

 ALVR108: VST Therapy for the Treatment of Human Herpesvirus-8

 Human Herpesvirus-8

 Human herpesvirus-8, or HHV-8, is a herpesvirus that establishes life-long latency after primary infection.
 The seroprevalence of HHV-8 is estimated to be between 1-5% in the United States, 10-20% in certain Mediterranean countries, and 30-80% in parts of sub-Saharan Africa.
 Though primary HHV-8 infection is usually asymptomatic, reactivation in immunocompromised individuals, such as those infected with human immunodeficiency virus, or HIV, or transplant patients can result in diseases, including Kaposi Sarcoma, or KS, primary effusion lymphoma, or PEL, and multicentric Castleman's disease, or MCD.